EleniMeliopoulou/bookstore-backend/README.md

 ## Contribution

-This backend was developed as part of a personal project and is an enhanced version of the academic project **"Online Library"**.
+This backend was developed independently as part of my personal project **Bookstore "Chapter One"** and is an enhanced version of the academic project **"Online Library"**.